 - Is water for fire fighting on-site?

 - Material segregation to control fire.

 As biomass continues to develop as a viable alternative fuel supply, so must the supply chain that supports its function.
-Toro have invaluable experience in the bulk storage of solid biomass fuels and use a logical, systematic process to ensure our customers end up with an extremely functional, while cost effective solution.
+Toro has invaluable experience in the bulk storage of solid biomass fuels and uses a logical, systematic process to ensure our customers end up with an extremely functional, while cost-effective solution.
 In light of several fires and other polluting activity, scrutiny will continue to increase from the Environment Agency and associated bodies.
 This is why at Toro we try to stay ahead of the game by working with the Environment Agency and others to ensure we remain up to date and compliant with current legislation.